athulpg007/AMAT/docs/source/about.rst

 Note from the original author
 ------------------------------

-The base AMAT source code development was not supported by any funding contract, and was performed solely by the author during his spare time, outside of his contractual obligations as a Ph.D. student.
+I am `Athul P Girija`_, an aerospace engineer with a passion for robotic exploration of our Solar System.
+At the time of writing, I am a Ph.D. candidate in the School of Aeronautics and Astronautics at Purdue University.
+My interests lie in the general areas of planetary science, mission design and concept formulation, open-source software, and scientific programming.

 The author acknowledges Dr. Sarag Saikia and Prof. James Longuski (Ph.D. advisors) for their continued guidance and support of this work.
-No Purdue University resources (other than that available to the entire student community such as access to journal articles) were used in the creation of this work.
 As the creator of this work, the author hereby asserts all rights regarding the use, distribution and, licensing of AMAT.
-Neither Purdue University nor any other entity or person has no claim to assert any rights over the base AMAT source code whatsoever.
+Neither Purdue University nor any other entity may assert any rights over the base AMAT source code.
 AMAT is available for general public use under the CC-BY-SA-4.0 license.

-I am `Athul P Girija`_, an aerospace engineer with a passion for robotic exploration of our Solar System.
-At the time of writing, I am a Ph.D. candidate in the School of Aeronautics and Astronautics at Purdue University.
-My interests lie in the general areas of planetary science, mission design and concept formulation, open-source software, and scientific programming.

 `Google Scholar`_